It’s time to build these moves into your routine, if you haven’t done so.

 Works deltoids, triceps, spine, hamstrings, glutes and calves

-Why do it Besides being a great strengthener and giving the spine, hamstrings, glutes and calves a good stretch, this inverted pose (where your hips are higher than your heart) boosts blood circulation.”
+Why do it This common yoga pose strengthens your upper body while giving the spine, hamstrings, glutes and calves a good stretch.
+Being in the inverted pose boosts blood circulation too.

 How often Every day; if not, at least thrice a week